John VanDerLaan betting profile: Sony Open in Hawaii - PGA TOUR

 VanDerLaan's advanced stats and rankings

-- VanDerLaan posted a -0.228 Strokes Gained: Off-the-Tee average in his past five tournaments.
+- VanDerLaan posted a -0.228 Strokes Gained: Off-the-Tee average in his past five tournaments, indicating some challenges with his driving.

-- He delivered a 0.058 Strokes Gained: Approach the Green mark in his past five starts.
+- His Strokes Gained: Approach the Green mark of 0.058 over his last five starts shows modest gains with his iron play.

-- VanDerLaan recorded a 0.099 Strokes Gained: Around-the-Green average in his past five tournaments.

-- His putting performance showed a 0.248 Strokes Gained: Putting mark in his past five starts.
+- VanDerLaan's putting has been a strength recently, with a 0.248 Strokes Gained: Putting average in his past five tournaments helping contribute to his overall positive performance.

 All stats in this article are accurate for VanDerLaan as of the start of the Sony Open in Hawaii.